Punched cards

 • Explain how the presence or absence of holes in specific locations on the card represented information, illustrating how patterns of punches conveyed data.

-See also Abacus
+See also Magnetic Detector Systems

 Applications Across Industries: